Diabetes On The Rise In Indian Women

 - Fenugreek: Is high in soluble fibre, which helps lower blood sugar by slowing down digestion and absorption of carbohydrates.
 This suggests that it may be effective in treating people with diabetes.

-Additionally, specialized blends of ingredients such as zinc and key B-vitamins support a variety of health concerns related to blood sugar, provide support for carbohydrate metabolism.
+Additionally, specialised blends of ingredients such as zinc and key B-vitamins support a variety of health concerns related to blood sugar, provide support for carbohydrate metabolism.
 This formula also includes glutamine, carnitine and leucine to help fuel muscles.

 Changes in lifestyle: